-Today at the Golf Industry Show (GIS) in Orlando, Fla. golf course owners, architects, builders, superintendents and other golf facility professionals have the opportunity to see an innovative, long-lasting solution for lining bunkers: Sand Guard by Porous Pave, Inc. (booth #553).
+Today at the Golf Industry Show (GIS) in Orlando, Fla. golf course owners, golf course architects, golf course builders, golf course superintendents, and other golf facility professionals have the opportunity to see an innovative, long-lasting solution for lining bunkers: Sand Guard by Porous Pave, Inc. (booth #553).
 Designed for bunker liner application, Sand Guard is installed with Porous Pave XLB, a permeable paving material that is flexible and durable.

-Batch mixed on site and applied directly on bunker floors at a thickness of one inch, Sand Guard forms one continuous, consistent rubber-rock permeable surface.
+Batch mixed on-site and applied directly on bunker floors at a thickness of one inch, Sand Guard forms one continuous, consistent rubber-rock permeable surface.
 It seals bunker floors to keep sand clean, stabilizes the sand, and holds it in place on bunker slopes.
 It eliminates puddles and minimizes erosion and washouts by allowing stormwater to percolate quickly down to drainage pipes.
-With the capacity to infiltrate 5,800 gallons per hour per square foot, more permeable than other non-fabric liners, it is superior for draining rainwater from bunkers.
+With the capacity to infiltrate 5,800 gallons per hour per square foot, more permeable than other non-fabric golf course bunker liners, it is superior for draining rainwater from bunkers.

 “As a Porous Pave solution, Sand Guard offers important advantages.
-It is a homogenous material that establishes a solid, uniform liner with consiste nt thickness and strength, not just a thin coating sprayed over the top of loose gravel,” said John Harvey, ASGCA, ASLA, president, A. John Harvey Golf Course Design, LLC (Long Valley, N.J.).
+It is a homogenous material that establishes a solid, uniform golf course bunker liner with consistent thickness and strength, not just a thin coating sprayed over the top of loose gravel,” said John Harvey, ASGCA, ASLA, President, A. John Harvey Golf Course Design, LLC (Long Valley, N.J.).
 “The material’s rubber content gives it durability and flexibility to expand and contract, so it withstands high heat and freeze-thaw cycles without the cracking, crumbling or heaving problems of concrete.”

-“We are renovating our bunkers and looking for a different liner that holds up during rain events and prevents sand contamination,” said Doug Hoeh, north golf superintendent and ski mountain manager, Treetops Resort & Spa (Gaylord, Mich.).
+“We are renovating our golf course bunkers and looking for a different golf course bunker liner that holds up during rain events and prevents sand contamination,” said Doug Hoeh, north golf course superintendent and ski mountain manager, Treetops Resort & Spa (Gaylord, Mich.).
 “We are testing 1,250 square feet of Sand Guard with Porous Pave XLB in a bunker.
 So far its performance has been better than other products we have used on our courses.”